Embedding effective practice

 Teach online - support getting startedThe recommended place to start is this specific support for Teaching, Learning and Assessment (TLA) Continuity during the Covid-19 outbreak.

-What tools should I use?University core tools should meet all your needs and guides are available on the Extended Classroom pages where there is also a useful catalogue of recipes for you to browse for inspiration.
+What tools should I use?University core tools should meet all your needs and guides are available on the Academic Technology help & support pages where there is also a useful catalogue of recipes for you to browse for inspiration.

 What can Moodle do?